carpentries-incubator/gap-lesson/02-func.md

 > calculation and obtain incorrect results;
 > * the group in question may have a different variable name, so the code will
 > have to be changed;
-> * finally, when GAP code is pasted into the interpreter, it is evaluated line
+> **last, but not least:** when GAP code is pasted into the interpreter, it is evaluated line
 > by line.
 If you have a long file with many commands, and the syntax error is
 > in the line N, this error will be reported only when GAP will complete
 > the evaluation of all preceding lines, and that might be quite time-consuming.

-Next we will consider giving GAP code more structure by organising it into functions:
+That is why we need to give the GAP code more structure by organising it into functions:

 * functions are parsed first and may be called later;
-* any syntax errors will be detected in the parsing stage, and not at the time of the call;
+* any **syntax** errors will be detected in the parsing stage, and not at the time of the call;
 * functions may have local variables, and this prevents them being accidentally overwritten just because of reusing the same name of the